 Broadband internet is defined by the Federal Communications Commission as an internet connection with a download speed of 25 Megabits per second and an upload speed of 3 Megabits per second.
 Although Ottawa County does not own or operate a high-speed broadband internet system, it has been working to identify the barriers to broadband access and is working on collaborative solutions to extend broadband to underserved areas—primarily located in the rural areas of the County.
 Ottawa County is also working to collaboratively promote the availability of existing broadband options.
 Learn more »

-Agriculture is a thriving, important economic industry for Ottawa County!
-That is why the County is developing and implementing additional tools and resources to help our farmers succeed, whether through coordinated, effective land use planning, technology advancements, market development, succession planning, and more.
-These tools and resources will complement and boost the effectiveness of the County’s existing program that preserves local farmland.
+Agriculture is a thriving economic industry in Ottawa County!
+That is why the County is developing and implementing a Farmland Preservation Strategy to help our farmers succeed, whether through coordinated, effective land use planning, technology advancements, market development, succession planning, and more.
+Learn More »

 What is ACRE?

 Meet any experienced farmer, and they know exactly what an acre is - a tract of land, a unit of measurement, fertile soil, boundaries, a place to grow.
 Experienced farmers know everything about that acre.

 Our ACRE is also a place to grow, a fertile ecosystem in which to cultivate ideas, whether that idea is equipment, machinery, a software program, or any innovation that could benefit the agriculture industry.
 We have the experience to help entrepreneurs navigate barriers, connect with opportunities, and access the expertise they need grow their idea into a thriving business.
 Learn more about ACRE AgTech »

 Recovery Zone Economic Development Bonds (2010)